 Spicy Salmon Rolls made with your favorite salmon tossed in spicy sriracha mayo, then rolled in nori seaweed sheet and fluffy sushi rice!
-You can easily customize the roll by adding other delicious ingredients.
-It’s so much cheaper than the restaurant.
-I’ll share with you the secrets to make the best spicy salmon sushi, with step by step photos!
+You can easily customize the roll by adding other delicious ingredients like avocado or cucumber.
+It’s so much cheaper than the restaurant or takeout.
+I’ll share with you the secrets to make the best spicy salmon sushi, with step-by-step photos!

-We have Japanese sushi rolls in my house at least once a week, and I often make Sweet Potato Sushi Roll, Spicy Tuna Roll, or these delicious fiery spicy salmon rolls.
-They’re great for lunch, dinner, or evening snack!
+We have Japanese sushi rolls in my house at least once a week, and I often make Crunchy Roll Sushi, Spicy Tuna Roll, or these delicious fiery spicy salmon rolls.
+They’re great for lunch, dinner, or evening snacks!

 What is spicy salmon roll?